Green Campus Tour – East Side

 Lecture Center Plaza (The Quad)

 The tour begins in the Lecture Center Plaza, also known as the Quad.
 Here, we can see multiple BIG BELLY SOLAR COMPACTOR RECYCLING BINS.
 These bins were placed in outdoor areas to accommodate the large number of bottles and cans that are disposed in this Lecture Center Plaza.
 These BigBellies help reduce our carbon footprint because they have sensors that tell us when they are full- so we only have to send the garbage or the recycling truck when necessary.
 They also compact the refuse to make pick-ups very infrequent.
-The first eight refuse and recycling containers were funded by the UIC Sustainability Fee, and UIC how successful they are and purchased an additional 50 for the campus!
+The first eight refuse and recycling containers were funded by the UIC Sustainability Fee.
+And because they were able to prove to UIC how successful they are, the university purchased an additional 50 for the campus!

 The bins can accept almost any material made out of glass, metal, or plastic, really.
 (Yogurt containers?
 You bet’cha!)
 However, UIC does not accept #6 plastic- also known as polystyrene or styrofoam.
 In fact, nobody accepts #6 plastic: best thing is to avoid it all together.
 Did you know Solo cups are made from #6 polystyrene plastic?
 So when you go shopping, make sure to purchase plastic cups made from #1 PET plastic- at least they can be recycled.